FAQ for Attorneys

 - What is the standard of proof in the student discipline process?

 We use the preponderance of the evidence standard in all disciplinary decisions.

 - I cannot attend the scheduled meeting/hearing time.
 How can I get the meeting/hearing rescheduled?

-If you and your client are meeting with a dean in the Office for Student Conflict Resolution, your client is responsible for taking your availability into account when scheduling the appointment.
+If you and your client are meeting with a case coordinator in the Office for Student Conflict Resolution, your client is responsible for taking your availability into account when scheduling the appointment.
 Although the student may call to reschedule an appointment for good cause, repeated rescheduling could lead to a registration hold or a decision being made in your client’s absence.